CICS110/CICS110.github.io/main/lectures/14_make_modules_mutation/Jared/index.md

 ### Learning to Use New Modules

-There are more modules out there than we could conceivably keep track of, and more function within most modules than we could reasonably remember.
+There are more modules out there than we could conceivably keep track of, and more functions within most modules than we could reasonably remember.

 A fundamental skill in programming is the ability to look up information about modules or functions that you haven't used much or at all before.